lmcinnes/umap/doc/parametric_umap.rst

     ])
     encoder.summary()

-To load pass the data into parametricUMAP, we first need to flatten it from 28x28x1 images to a 784-dimensional vector.
+To load pass the data into ParametricUMAP, we first need to flatten it from 28x28x1 images to a 784-dimensional vector.

 .. code:: python3